Skip to main content

 3. Toggle desktop mode: Enable "Request Desktop Website" in Safari to improve scaling.

 4. Test another network: If a hotspot works, the primary network may be blocking the stream.
-More details appear in why won’t my Android emulator connect to the server on iOS?.
+More details appear in fix Android emulator server connection on iOS.

 Fixes for Cloud Streaming Sessions